jserv/subleq/manual.md

 ## Why Learn Forth?

-### Understanding the Forth Ecosystem

 Forth exists in a hierarchy of minimalism that reveals fundamental computing principles.
-ANS Forth provides hundreds of standardized words for comprehensive functionality, making it suitable for general-purpose programming. eForth reduces this to approximately 30 primitive operations that bootstrap a complete system, with remaining words implemented in Forth itself rather than assembly language.
-SUBLEQ eForth takes minimalism to its logical extreme by implementing even these primitives as virtual operations on a single hardware instruction.

-This progression from hundreds of operations to 30 primitives to one instruction demonstrates how software complexity can compensate for hardware simplicity.
-Each step trades performance for transparency, revealing the essential mechanisms hidden beneath higher-level abstractions.
+ANS Forth provides hundreds of standardized words, eForth reduces this to ~30 primitives, and SUBLEQ eForth implements these primitives as virtual operations on a single hardware instruction.
+This progression demonstrates how software complexity can compensate for hardware simplicity.

-### Why Learn Forth Today

-Forth offers unique educational value that mainstream languages cannot provide.
-Unlike languages that hide their implementation behind complex compilers and runtimes, Forth exposes every mechanism directly to the programmer.
-You can understand and modify the entire system, from the interpreter loop to memory management to compilation strategies.

-Working with SUBLEQ eForth develops fundamental programming intuition that transfers across all platforms.
-Successfully implementing complex functionality on a single-instruction computer makes any conventional processor feel powerful and approachable.
-The constraints force elegant solutions and reveal optimization opportunities invisible in higher-level environments.
+Unlike languages that hide their implementation behind complex compilers, Forth exposes every mechanism directly to the programmer.
+You can understand and modify the entire system, from the interpreter loop to memory management.
+Working with SUBLEQ eForth develops programming intuition that transfers across all platforms - successfully implementing functionality on a single-instruction computer makes any conventional processor feel approachable.

-The system serves as an ideal laboratory for understanding computer science fundamentals: language implementation, virtual machines, self-hosting compilers, and the relationship between hardware and software.
-Every component fits on a single screen, enabling complete comprehension of a working computer system.
+SUBLEQ eForth serves as an ideal laboratory for understanding computer science fundamentals: language implementation, virtual machines, self-hosting compilers, and the relationship between hardware and software.
+Every component fits on a single screen, enabling complete comprehension of a working system.
+The trivial ISA makes formal verification and side-channel experiments feasible in ways impractical on larger cores.

-### Why Study SUBLEQ eForth Specifically

-SUBLEQ eForth demonstrates extreme minimalism made concrete: a complete, interactive language stack running on a computer with only one instruction.
-Understanding how this is possible clarifies the minimal boundary between hardware and software capabilities.
-The system provides hands-on bootstrapping education, walking through every self-hosting stage from macro-assembler through virtual machine to meta-compiler.

-The implementation serves as an ideal teaching laboratory where every layer fits on a single screen, enabling real-time instruction stepping, memory patching, and system rebuilding.
-Students observe how stacks, threaded code, and self-modifying interpreters integrate with OS-level concepts.
-The trivial ISA makes formal verification, constant-time countermeasures, and side-channel experiments feasible in ways impractical on larger cores.

-Working with SUBLEQ eForth develops a portability reflex.
-Successfully implementing eForth on a single-instruction computer makes porting to any microcontroller feel straightforward.
-Many contributors begin with SUBLEQ, then apply the same kernel to RISC-V, AVR, or FPGA soft-cores, demonstrating the educational value that extends far beyond the specific platform.

 ## Implementation Context

-This reference manual describes a 16-bit Forth implementation where the fundamental data unit (called a "cell") is 16 bits.
-In Forth nomenclature, "word" refers to a language definition or command, while "cell" refers to the basic data storage unit.
-All examples and memory layouts assume 16-bit cells and addressing throughout this documentation.
-Critical addressing convention: Addresses refer to cells, not bytes, unless explicitly noted otherwise.
-For example, address `100` refers to the 100th cell (located at byte offset 200), not byte 100.
+This is a 16-bit Forth implementation where cells are 16 bits.
+Addresses refer to cells, not bytes - address `100` refers to the 100th cell (byte offset 200).
+Since SUBLEQ lacks CALL/RET instructions, the interpreter uses dynamic code modification for threading and software-simulated return stack management.

-Since SUBLEQ lacks conventional CALL and RET instructions, the inner interpreter employs dynamic code modification to achieve proper threading.
-The system implements address-range dispatch for primitive operations, performs runtime patching of NEXT instructions to enable high-level word threading, and handles return stack management through software simulation.
-Despite these single-instruction constraints, the implementation achieves remarkable performance optimization.

 ## Quick Start